 Except for convertible bonds which are measured at amortized cost, the management considers that the carrying amounts of financial assets and financial liabilities approximate to their fair values.
-The fair value of the Company's short-term financial instruments including cash and cash equivalents, receivables, time deposits, current portion of long-term loans, payables, receipts under custody and deposits received approximated their carrying amount due to their maturities within one year.
-The Company's non-current financial instruments including non-interest bearing refundable deposits, receipts under custody, bank loans carried at floating interest rates and long-term payables.
-The fair value of these financial instruments are approximated to its carrying amount due to the impact of discounting is not significant, or because the floating interest rates reset periodically to reflect the market conditions and the Company's credit rating.
+The fair value of the Group's short-term financial instruments including cash and cash equivalents, receivables, time deposits, short-term loans, current portion of long-term loans, payables, receipts under custody and deposits received approximated their carrying amount due to their maturities within one year.
+The Group's non-current financial instruments including non-interest bearing refundable deposits, receipts under custody, bank loans carried at floating interest rates and long-term payables.
+The fair value of these financial instruments are approximated to its carrying amount due to the impact of discounting is not significant, or because the floating interest rates reset periodically to reflect the market conditions and the Group's credit rating.
 As of December 31, 2017 and 2016, the book value and the fair value of the convertible bonds (including the current portion) are as follows:

-FOR THE YEARS ENDED DECEMBER 31, 2017 AND 2016 (EXPRESSED IN THOUSANDS OF NEW TAIWAN DOLLARS, UNLESS STATED OTHERWISE)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2017 AND 2016

+(EXPRESSED IN THOUSANDS OF NEW TAIWAN DOLLARS, UNLESS STATED OTHERWISE)

-Balance sheet date Car rying Amount Fair Value (Level 3) December 31, 2017 \$ 12,015,229 \$ 12,007,468 December 31, 2016 \$ 12,712,651 \$ 12,841,188
+Caı rying Amount Fair Value (Level 3) December 31, 2017 \$ 12,015,229 \$ 12,007,468 December 31, 2016 \$ 12,712,651 \$ 12,841,188